SL20032/ESP32_PM_SENSOR/README.md

-# ESP32 PM sensor system
+# ESP32 PM monitor system
-Display data at http site
-option to display the data on data pad (for more info go: https://github.com/SL20032/Smog-data-padd)

-#TODO
+- Based on ESP32 as a controler and PMS5003 as a sensor used for monitoring of air quality.
+For dysplaying data it uses a HTTP site (hosted by ESP)

+## Feature

+## TODO
 - clean up code
 - add more configuration options - done
 - prepare and upload an schematic of device